 - How can you set better boundaries in your life?

-- Where can you set better boundaries in your life?
+- Where can you set boundaries in your life?

 This is a biggie.
-If you’re engaged in perfectionism, know that it’s a lie you tell yourself so that unconsciously you don’t let yourself experience success or get any of your ideas finished.
+If you’re engaged in perfectionism, know it’s a lie you tell yourself so that you unconsciously don’t let yourself experience success or finish any of your ideas.
 It can be associated with a fear of success more than a fear of failure.
 This is something deep in your unconscious that you need to work through.

-Confidence is also believing and knowing that you are your best resource and asset.
+Confidence is believing and knowing you are your best resource and asset.
 Confidence is acknowledging that you are scared but trusting, believing and being certain that who you are is perfect at any moment.
 Look around you.
 Who do you see, think, sense or know is confident?
 How do you know?
-Are they quietly confident or incredibly charismatic, or somewhere in-between?
+Are they quietly confident, incredibly charismatic, or somewhere in between?
 You can learn a lot from watching and noticing other people.

 - If you were to let go of being perfect, what is the one thing you can do right now that will bring some inner peace to your life?

 - Think back to the last project you completed, go through everything you accomplished, and describe what you learned and your feelings before, during, and after

 As a human being, you need to connect with other people.
 Nothing can make you feel better about yourself than surrounding yourself with like-minded people who love you as you really are.
 This is not to say you need a bunch of “yes” people around you.
 But you still want people around you who are kind and honest.

 Belonging is such an essential human need.
 Not to just belong but to be accepted for who you are.
 Your identity is tied into this feeling of belonging and covers what you have in common or differentiates you from others.
 What is important is being grateful for everything you are, honouring and appreciating everything about you.